boegel/easybuild-wiki/4th-EasyBuild-hackathon---meeting-minutes-day-2.md

    * also installs CUDA, MPICH, ...
    * unclear if PGI also works with CUDA, MPICH
    * CUDA is probably required for C/C++ CUDA compiler
- * _Alan_
-  * issues with `modulecmd.tcl` being called with `subprocess.Popen` under a `bash` shell
-   * caused by fact that (old) DEISA version of `modulecmd.tcl` doesn't have a proper hashbang
-  * would like to focus next on composing modules to wrap around system compilers/MPI